What to Spritz Ribs With (6 Delicious Liquids to Try)

 Long Cooking Time Can Dry Out Meat

-Across the 6 hours of cooking time, it is a huge possibility for your meat to dry out.
-Spritzing would be your best bet at keeping the meat moist.
+During the 6 hours of cooking time, your meat is very likely to dry out.
+Spritzing would be your best bet for keeping the meat moist.

 Enhance the Flavour Instead of Covering It